 You read it right.
-Finally, it’s happening – GNOME 3.30 will support automatic updates so that you have one less thing to worry!
+Finally, it’s happening – GNOME 3.30 will support automatic updates so that you have one less thing to worry about!
 GNOME will automatically update the apps when available, but to begin with, it applies to Flatpak apps only.

-The reason behind this decision as explained by GNOME is to avoid auto-updating packages which are not safe all the time.
+The reason behind this decision, as explained by GNOME, is to avoid auto-updating packages that are not safe all the time.
 Although things like firmware updates, ostree content, and package updates are automatically downloaded by default, they’re deployed manually like before.

-Another tweak that will be applied is to show updates that are available, but not yet downloaded.
-The developers are trying to see if the apps can be auto-download them ahead of time if possible.
+Another tweak that will be applied is to show available updates, but not yet downloaded.
+The developers are trying to see if the apps can be auto-download them ahead of time, if possible.
 This seems like new updates could take some time to download in the updates panel before either the firmware update is performed or the offline update is scheduled.
 We will have to wait and see how this feature will end up.

 3. Nautilus 3.30 (GNOME’s default file explorer)